3 Private Practice Marketing Strategies You May Already Be Using

 What I mean by this is you should make sure to respond promptly to inquiries as they come in.
 Believe it or not, this alone will help set you and your practice apart from the many providers who simply don’t return calls and emails from prospective clients.

-It almost doesn’t matter whether or not you actually end up scheduling a call with a prospective client.
-Even if your response is that you’re currently unavailable for new clients, the response itself can leave a positive impression.
 You can respond to inquiries with an automated message that helps manage expectations and points to a helpful resource of some kind (for instance, tips to prepare for the intake session, simple scripts to enlist support from others, or new client FAQs).

 Be attentive to themes

-Do you find yourself hearing the same questions and struggles over and over again in your initial contacts with clients?
-Don’t miss this opportunity to do some market research, noting themes across multiple consultation calls.
 Not only can this help shape the way you communicate about the work you do, but it can also help generate topics to create free content around, like blog posts or social media content.

-For instance, let’s say you find yourself addressing the same few misconceptions on consultation calls this month.
-This signals a shared gap in understanding among your target client population.
 Try creating a blog post, video series, or even pitching a podcast debunking common myths about the topic.

-2. Accept Insurance
+2. Accept insurance

-The second private practice marketing strategy you’re likely already using is accepting insurance in your practice.
-I recognize that being paneled with insurance companies isn’t for everyone, and you’ll have to weigh the potential benefits and drawbacks for yourself and your clients.
-But if you do currently accept insurance, or are planning to in the future, there are two main ways you can maximize that marketing potential.
+I recognize that getting paneled with insurance companies isn’t for everyone, and you’ll have to weigh the potential benefits and drawbacks for yourself and your clients.

 List your specialties judiciously

 If you’re building your insurance payment program from scratch (or perhaps starting over in a new location), it might be tempting to cast a wide net, listing every specialty and presenting concern you could possibly work with.
-Unfortunately, if you stray too far from your true areas of interest, this can undermine your goal of building a profitable practice doing the work you love.

-Reflect honestly on the work you enjoy most.
 Then, make sure this is reflected in your provider profile with each insurance company.
 Revisit your list periodically and update as needed.

 Think collaboratively

 Practitioners who choose to join insurance panels often find this accelerates the process of developing a network of referral partners.
-One way to capitalize on this network?
-Shift from the idea that “referrals come through insurance” to the idea that “referrals come through my network.”
-This will expand your thinking to include creative opportunities to collaborate.

 For example, if your clients tend to work with providers in an adjacent field, take some time to familiarize yourself with the in-network options in your area.
 Reach out to learn more about them and their work.
-You’ll be better prepared to make thoughtful referrals on behalf of your clients and you’ll start earning a reputation as a good collaborator and coordinator of care.

 Sign up for a free 30 day trial of SimplePractice